 As the author of five cookbooks, Curtis has shared his culinary know-how with readers around the globe.
-Surfing the Menu and Surfing the Menu Again, penned with his friend and fellow Aussie chef Ben O’Donoghue, were followed by Cooking with Curtis (Pavilion 2005), a solo effort that celebrated seasonal fare and brought his chef's expertise down to earth for the home cook.
+Surfing the Menu and Surfing the Menu Again (ABC Books 2004, 2005), penned with his friend and fellow Aussie chef Ben O’Donoghue, were followed by Cooking with Curtis (Pavilion 2005), a solo effort that celebrated seasonal fare and brought his chef's expertise down-to-earth for the home cook.
 Setting out to prove that good food doesn't need to be fussy, Curtis then released Relaxed Cooking with Curtis Stone: Recipes to Put You in My Favorite Mood (Clarkson Potter 2009).

 Curtis has fostered long-term relationships with charities around the world, including Feeding America in the US and Cottage by the Sea and Make-A-Wish in Australia.
-He currently lives in Los Angeles with his fiancée, actress Lindsay Price, one-year-old son, Hudson, and golden retriever Sully.
-In his spare time he enjoys hiking, gardening, surfing—and cooking.
+He currently lives in Los Angeles with his wife, actress Lindsay Price, two-year-old son, Hudson, and golden retriever Sully.
+In his spare time he enjoys hiking, gardening, surfing -- and cooking.
 For Curtis, cooking always brings fun.
 "There really is no better gift than a home-cooked meal and enjoying a good laugh around the table."